aeither/openedu/README.md

 - **Natural Language Interface**: Dynamic interface that invokes the app you need using natural language commands.
 - **Extensive Knowledge Base**: Comprehensive EDU Chain knowledge repository.
 - **Mainnet Ready**: Fully compatible with production blockchain environment.
-- **Exclusive Content**: Token-gated campaigns with content accessible only to early adopters.
+- **Token-Gated Access**: The entire platform is token-gated, exclusively accessible to early adopters of EDU Chain.
 - **Educational Tools**: Notes, flashcards, and AI-powered quiz generation for effective learning.
 - **Growing Ecosystem**: Upcoming collaborations to integrate more protocols with co-marketing initiatives.